The Gränsfors Natural Whetstone is comprised of two unique natural materials which are chosen to best supply the needs of coarse and fine grinding.

 If used carefully, the leather case can even be used to strop an edge to achieve the highest level of sharpness.

-Gränsfors Bruk offers three different sharpening products that are all relatively similar to each other: Ceramic Sharpening Stone, Diamond File, and Natural Whetstone.
+Gränsfors Bruk offers three different sharpening products that are all relatively similar to each other: Ceramic Grinding Stone, Diamond File, and Natural Whetstone.
 The main difference between these products is the material, but both the grit size and shape of the products differ as well.
 Choosing the right product comes down to individual opinion and taste.